Hot end: Pan

 The system has been optimized to allow the best coverage of the product without any concession in speed or performance.
 The main areas for inspection include body, neck, lip, sealing area (top) and bottom.
 Rhea uses bright field illumination for all viewing angles and the vial is rotated over 360⁰.

-After oven: Triton (Dark Field)
+After oven: Triton – dark field inspection

 Like Rhea, Triton is used for the cosmetic inspection of vials.
 This inspection functionality uses Dark Field lighting for detection of cracks, inclusions and other reflective defects.

 The default configuration uses a Roto-handler for handling and presentation of the products.
 This high-speed handling unit offers more increased efficiency, resulting in higher inspection-speed the conventional systems.
+Read more about Triton.